FelixOnline/v2/content/articles/2013-10-20-an-interview-with-simon-singh.md

  - /books/3901/an-interview-with-simon-singh
 imported: true
 comments:
+ - value: >
- - If its an interview with Simon Singh why have you put a picture of Matt Allinson in the article
+     If it's an interview with Simon Singh, why have you put a picture of Matt Allinson in the article?????

 # Article Taxonomies
 categories: